 UW-Platteville is once again participating in Recyclemania, the inter-college recycling competition.
-In 2014 the competition runs from January 26-February 29.
+In 2015 the competition runs from February 1 - March 28th.
 UW-Platteville has participated since 2010 and taken first place in Wisconsin in both 2012 and 2013.
 Last year, we had a personal best, recycling 46.18% of our total waste during this competion.
-This year, we want to break into the national rankings with a recycling rate of 50% or better.
+This year, we aim to have a recycling rate of 55% or better.
 Learn more here.

 Campus Recycling Guide